ccarroll91/Christmas-at-Grans/README.md

 1. When in fullscreen, the images do not take up the entirety of the screen, and sit at the top of the page, with a black surround.
 On odd shaped screens the images do not appear correctly.
+2. The quiz aligns to the left and fails to react to attempts to stylise.

 ### Version control